On Air Now

 Heart Breakfast with Jamie Theakston and Amanda Holden 6:30am - 10am

-Jails in Yorkshire are getting specialist scanning equipment for letters, following an investigation by Heart.
+Jails across England are getting specialist scanning equipment for letters, following an investigation by Heart.

-They're being installed in 10 jails across England regarded as the most "challenging", including 6 in Yorkshire.
+They're being installed in 10 jails regarded as the most "challenging".

 The Prison Service say they can detect whether paper and clothing has been soaked in the drug Spice - and even household chemicals.